firewraith2/wanimation-test/docs/README.md

 ### Image Requirements

-All cel images must meet the following requirements to be compatible with the **Object Generator**:
+All cel images must meet the following requirements to be compatible with the **Sprite Generator**:

 1. **Image Format**